Listening to Black Voices

 Longtime Human Resources Executive Mirian Graddick-Weir on Diversity, Equity and Inclusion

-The daughter of a former nun and NASA's director of education, Graddick-Weir was most recently executive vice-president of human resources at Merck.
+The daughter of a former nun and NASA's director of education, Graddick-Weir was most recently executive vice-president of HR at Merck.

 03/13/2023 By Heather Dunhill